Hillsborough disaster: Prosecutions

+On 2 December 2025, the final Independent Office for Police Conduct report found that the remaining 12 South Yorkshire officers who were involved in the disaster would have faced disciplinary cases of gross misconduct if they were still serving, though no action can be taken due to the officers having retired or died.

 Psychiatric injury and other litigation

 Various negligence cases were brought against the police by spectators who had been at the ground but had not been in the pens, and by people who watched the incident unfolding on television (or heard about it on the radio).
 A case, Alcock v Chief Constable of South Yorkshire Police [1992] 1 A.C.
 310, was eventually appealed to the Appellate Committee of the House of Lords and was an important milestone in the law of claims of secondary victims for negligently inflicted psychiatric injury.
 It was held that claimants who watched the disaster on television/listened on radio were not 'proximal' and their claims were rejected.

 Another psychiatric injury claim was brought to the House of Lords, White v Chief Constable of the South Yorkshire Police [1999] 2 A.C.
 455. It was brought by police officers on duty against the chief constable who was said to have been vicariously liable for the disaster.
 Their claims were dismissed and the Alcock decision was upheld.
 It affirmed the position of the courts once again towards claims of psychiatric injuries of secondary victims.

 A third legal case which resulted from the Hillsborough disaster was Airedale N.H.S.
 Trust v Bland [1993] A.C.
 789, a landmark House of Lords decision in English criminal law, that allowed the life-support machine of Tony Bland, a Hillsborough victim in a persistent vegetative state, to be switched off.

 In April 2016, an action was launched in the High Court on behalf of victims' relatives against both SYP and the West Midlands Police force (who had investigated the actions of SYP) alleging misfeasance in public office, involving a concerted cover-up designed to shift blame away from the police.
 An agreement was reached to settle the case in April 2021, but reporting restrictions were put in place due to the pending trial of Denton, Foster and Metcalf.
 Following the finding that they did not have a case to answer, the restrictions were lifted.